idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 - **Multiple document project** = Check this menu item to choose a folder, instead of a single document, so all documents within are added as source documents.
 - **Recent project templates** = Quickly access recently used Project Templates.
 Learn more about [Project Templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).
 - **Open project template** = Open an already saved project template.
 You will be asked to select which template file to open.
 Learn more about [Project Templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).
 - **Save in project template** = Save the current state in a project template as an XML file.
 You will be asked to select a file location.
 Suggestion: Create a “templates” folder in *cafetran* or *cafetran/projects* folder and save your templates there.
-Learn more about [Project Templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates). <!---TODO: --->
+Learn more about [Project Templates](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/5-Project-templates).
 - **Remove current project template** = Self-explanatory.
 - **Choose your rate** = You can set your rate for statistics calculations here.
 Can also be set in Preferences and in the Statistics tab of an open project.
 - **Remove working language pair** = All source and target languages you select in the Dashboard’s corresponding drop-down menus are added at the very start of the available language/language variant list, so that you can easily re-use your working languages.
 If you wish to remove a working language pair, set the pair you want to remove in the drop-down menus, and then use this option.
 - **Dark Dashboard** = Toggle the alternative dark Dashboard theme.
 - **Preferences** = Open CafeTran’s Preferences/Options
-- **New Dashboard** = <!---TODO: --->
+- **New Dashboard** =
 - **Close Dashboard** = Close the Dashboard and show CafeTran’s main translation interface and menus, with no projects loaded.

 #### Dashboard menu options > Project type submenu